research-software-reactor/research-software-reactor.github.io/_pages/coc.md

 ### 4.5 Conflicts of Interest

-In the event of any conflict of interest such that Dr Whitaker is not able to evaluate or enforce the reported violation, Ben Murton will take Kirstie's place.
+In the event of any conflict of interest such that Dr Allard is not able to evaluate or enforce the reported violation, Adam Jackson will take Tania's place.

 ## 5. Acknowledgements